-We are now also working in Belize and Cuba to identify PSA sites, and as we identify sites we will work with local regulatory agencies to protect spawning fish from netting and habitat loss.
+BTT is also working in Belize, Mexico, and Cuba to identify PSA sites, and partner with local regulatory agencies to protect spawning fish from netting and habitat loss.